AviatrixSystems/Docs/HowTos/aviatrix_iam_policy_requirements.rst

 12. AWS Peering requirement
 -----------------------------

-In order to create AWS Peering, the following permissions are needed.
+In order to create an AWS Peering, the following permissions are needed.

 ::